Social nihilism – The Century

 Many argue that faith in the institutions, in the rule of law, has been lost in Guatemalain the so-called civil society it is argued that there are no counterweights to the factual hegemonic power, that the political parties are all the same, that the University of San Carlos lost its social essence and was an easy prey to corruption, that the unions are run by mafias that they seek only their particular interest, that the flare of rebellion slowly dissipated in the consciousness of the student body until it became a weak flash of light.

 A fragment of a poem by Otto Rene Castillo allusive to this social nihilism: “One day, the apolitical intellectuals of my country will be interrogated by the simple man of our people.
-They will be asked about what they did when the homeland was slowly going out, like a sweet, small and lonely bonfire”.
+They will be asked regarding what they did when the homeland was slowly going out, like a sweet, small and lonely bonfire”.

 It seems that the Guatemalan became socially resilient, who knew how to adapt to adversity, to the traumas of the thirty-six-year internal war, to natural tragedies, to threats from organized crime, to serious problems such as deplorable services of health in national hospitals, the calamity experienced in public schools or stressful situations due to lack of work and economic problems.

 For Nietzsche, nihilism is associated with Western culture, when society reaches its own ruin, its total decadence, it remains empty, exhausted from the fictitious values represented in metaphysics, Christianity and the old morality.
-It is about the denial of all religious, social, economic and political principles.
+It is regarding the denial of all religious, social, economic and political principles.

 The description made by Nietzsche is also associated with what we now know as a Failed state.
 The term failed State is used to describe a sovereign State that is considered to have failed to guarantee access to basic services for its population: health, housing, education, work, security.
 The failure of a State is measured with the following parameters: political corruption and judicial inefficiency, overpopulation and contamination, high levels of crime, drug trafficking, high levels of poverty and extreme poverty, lack of housing, uncontrolled migration, low average school education.